cjratcliff/ml-compiled/docs/hyperparameter_optimization.rst

 Then random combinations of hyperparameters are chosen.
 For each one we train a model and calculate the accuracy on the validation set.

+Extremely simple to implement and easy to parallelize.

 `Random Search for Hyper-Parameter Optimization, Bergstra and Bengio (2012) <http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf>`_

 Reinforcement learning